-Criterion 1 - alignment to COALAR objectives (25%)
+Criterion 1 - Alignment to COALAR objectives (25%)

-The extent to which the proposal aligns with the Council's objectives of:
+The extent to which the proposal aligns with COALAR's objectives of:

-- 1. enhanced and strengthened links between Australia and Latin America in the priority areas of business, education, sustainability, tourism and cultural promotion - 2. a closer engagement between corporate Australia and with Latin America and - 3. an increased awareness and understanding of Australia in Latin America, and of Latin America in Australia.
+- 1. enhanced and strengthened links between Australia and Latin America in the priority areas of business, education, sustainability, tourism and cultural promotion - 2. closer engagement between corporate Australia and with Latin America - 3. increased awareness and understanding of Australia in Latin America, and of Latin America in Australia.

-Criterion 2 - alignment to the 2021 COALAR Business Plan's strategies and focus theme of Sustainability (25%)
+Criterion 2 - Alignment to the theme of economic, social and environmental sustainability (25%)